 - We’ll leave, for now, the bizarre concept of making a unilateral decision that has lifelong consequences without much discussion in advance.
 We all know this is leftover from the patriarchal women-as-property-of-men idea.
 Worth noting that this is a spot where the patriarchy imposes a lot of pressure on men that could really be done without.
 Feminism helps everyone, ok?
 Ok.

-- The gender disparity in expected duties and time and financial commitments, as well as emotional and meta labor, between sides of the wedding party is also some kind of sexist bullshit.
+- The gender disparity in expected duties and time and financial commitments, as well as emotional and mental labor, between sides of the wedding party is also some kind of sexist bullshit.

 - This is more of a capitalism problem than a feminism problem, but can we also stop measuring love in money and things?